LapisBerry/MaKillMai/README.md

-# MaKillMai
+# MaKillMai 🔥
+Hi Hi Hi 👋

+## About this repository 😄
+This is game project repository and the name of this game is _"MaKillMai"_

-Game Project
+## Game design 📖

-Turn Based, Dice, Board game (Bang! alike)
+Turn Based, Dice, Board game (Bang! alike).

+For more information check out GameDesign.pdf

+### Message from @LapisBerry 📝
 I do it for fun though...
-In Java!
+In Java! 🙃

-Check out GameDesign.pdf
+"It would be fun if you wanna help me finish this game." - @LapisBerry 😍